 Aside from tackling external threats, moving to a cloud-first approach also empowers enterprises to cut down on safety risks introduced by employees.
 Those risks are real: According to an IBM report, 95 percent of security breaches can be attributed to human error.

 Moving to Atlassian Enterprise Cloud – which encompasses Atlassian’s Cloud Premium and Cloud Enterprise plans – can help you protect against human error.
-Rather than relying on employees to proactively upkeep security standards, you can ensure employees meet enterprise-level security regulations across products by enabling two-factor authentication and Security Assertion Markup Language (SAML) single sign-on through Atlassian Access, which is included in our Cloud Enterprise plan.
+Rather than relying on employees to proactively upkeep security standards, you can ensure employees meet enterprise-level security regulations across products by enabling two-factor authentication and Security Assertion Markup Language (SAML) single sign-on through Atlassian Guard, which is included in our Cloud Enterprise plan.

 CSPs keep you compliant across multiple geographies and frameworks